-- Nonnormative stressors are unpredictable, sudden, dramatic occurrences that have considerable potential to disrupt the lives of parents and children (natural disasters, sudden death, illness, or injury, or winning the state lottery).
+- Have considerable potential to disrupt the lives of parents and children such as natural disasters, sudden death, illness, or injury, or winning the lottery).

-- Chronic stressors are atypical circumstances that occur over an extended period of time, are difficult to amend, and may have debilitating effects for parents and children.
+- Difficult to amend, and may have debilitating effects for parents and children.

-- Familial and social resources include those supports that social networks may provide such as advice, social support, material assistance, and encouragement.
+Familial and social resources include support that social networks may provide such as:

 The more resources that you have to draw from, the less likely you are to experience the unpleasant effects of stress.

 Parental stress impacts both individuals and family relationships.
-Parental stress tends to spill over into child rearing, contributing to parents being less responsive and affectionate toward their children.
+Parental stress tends to spill over into child rearing.
+It can contribute to parents being less responsive and affectionate toward their children.
 This decline in the quality of parenting may lead to a variety of negative children’s outcomes, such as: